Jeet Kun Do

 fella.
 Call me Bud.
 They

-know me everywhere
+know me everywhere.
+I got

 new form and no one gives a fuck.